xqstencils/node-mocha-chai-server/README.md

 ## Features:

-* Run the test and publish your package with ci.
+* Support Publish your package to git & npm with ci.
 * Support CircleCi for pipeline.
 * Support ES7 & ES6 syntax.
 * Support ESlint to check the code.
 * Support Mocha & Chai to test your code.
-* Support Nsp to do security check for the dependencis.
+* Support Yarn audit to do security check for dependencies.
 * Support Build docker image and push to docker hub.
 * Support Deploy app to Heroku.